in-my-minds-eye/in-my-minds-eye.github.io/content/english/news/post-synaesthesiaday.md

 ---

 A day to acknowledge, celebrate, and better understand one of the most under-researched neurological conditions.
 July 2nd is a day to celebrate and bring Synaesthesia to the world’s attention!
-If you want to know more and get involved visit
+If you'd like to learn more about it and get involved, visit [Synesthesia Awareness Day 7/2/25](https://synesthesiaawarenessday.com/).